top of page

 • Improving fascial glide through the thoracolumbar region

-• Supporting nervous system downregulation in acute spasm
+• Supporting nervous system downregulation during acute spasm

 Physiotherapy